daizko/esp32-based-pda/README.md

 ## Functionality

 I want this to be pocketable device, that will be able to mainly write notes.
 I'm also thinking about adding fuctionality for more apps but thats for other time.
 It will have micro sd card support for saving notes and other stuff.
 The keyboard will be based on 3 button matrixes each 4x4 so 48 buttons in total and some of the left buttons that weren't used for text will be for navigation.
 The main e ink module will show all the text you are currently working on, but the main oled will be used for typing so you can see change fast.
 Then it will be sent to the eink, either by user input or by itself.
 Also it will be battery powered with usb-c charging.
+Rotary encoder will be ui navigating feature.

 ## Parts